Rattlers and other venomous snakes are common in the Southwest and can be a life-threatening danger to dogs of all sizes.

 Read more about the appearance and behavior of the venomous rattlesnakes located in southern California.

-Get Your Dog the Rattlesnake Vaccine
+Protect Your Dog with the Rattlesnake Vaccine

 This is a readily available and very affordable resource for preventing death from a rattlesnake bite, made by Red Rock Biologics.